 The three new additions to the list all showed sequential growth.
 Harborside, which had been delinquent in its filings or would have qualified in the prior quarter, was able to grow 12% as it generated a positive operating profit.
 Jushi Holdings experienced 73% sequential growth, driven by its retail operations in Illinois and Pennsylvania despite closures of two stores in the Philadelphia area due to violence-related issues in June.
 The company expects strong growth ahead, providing guidance for Q3 revenue of $22-25 million and Q4 revenue of $25-30 million, and it also reaffirmed 2021 guidance for revenue of $200-250 million with adjusted EBITDA of $40-50 million.
 Cansortium’s 30% sequential growth in Q2 was driven by its Florida operations, where it has significantly expanded its dispensary footprint.

 During September, MedMen (CSE: MMEN) (OTC: MMNFF) and Charlotte’s Web (TSX: CWEB) (OTC: CWBHF) are expected to report.
-MedMen will report its fiscal Q4 near the end of June.
-According to Sentieo, it is expected to have generated revenue of $46 million, which would be unchanged from a year ago and down 9% from Q3.
+MedMen will report its fiscal Q4 ending in June.
+According to Sentieo, it is expected to have generated revenue of $42 million, which would be unchanged from a year ago and down 9% from Q3.
 Charlotte’s Web will report its Q2 on September 14th.
 Analysts expect that revenue, which includes a contribution of less than a month from the recently acquired Abacus Health Products, to have been $25.9 million, up 21% from Q1 and 4% from a year ago.